hazelcast/hazelcast-jet/site/website/blog/2020-08-05-gc-tuning-for-jet.md

 There are eight threads and the OS is in charge of deciding how to schedule them to run on the four available cores.
-The application has no direct control over this.
+The application has no direct control over this and the cost of switching from one thread to another on the same CPU core is around 2-10 microseconds.

 This is how it will look when we add a concurrent GC thread into the
 picture: